 It is Miriam's understanding with eastern and western training but foremost through experience working in diverse cultural environments, that modern lifestyle and emotions injure our organs and impact our fascia and musculoskeletal system.

 In her manual therapy sessions, she gives a major focus on bringing balance back to the belly organs and to the kidney function.
 She uses gentle movement and manipulations, dynamic muscle strengthening, fascia release techniques and meridian stretches throughout the interconnected system of the body.
+As she is also trained as a cranio-sacral practitioner with a special interest in biodynamics, her approach comforts elderly bodies.

 Miriam has many years of experience with two busy clinics in Europe whit a special interest in Babies, Children and Women's Health.